wombleton/gitlaw-nz/acts/M/Marine Insurance Act 1908.md

     Compare: 1907 No 24 s 21

-## The policy
+#### The policy

-##### 22
+##### 22 Contract must be embodied in policy

 *   \[Repealed\]

-    Section 22 was repealed by section 2 of the Marine Insurance Amendment Act 1975\.
+    Section 22 : repealed, on 19 September 1975, by section 2 of the Marine Insurance Amendment Act 1975 (1975 No 45).

 ##### 23 What policy must specify

 *   A marine policy must specify---

-    *   (a) The name of the assured, or of some person who effects the insurance on his behalf:
+    *   (a) the name of the assured, or of some person who effects the insurance on his behalf:

-    *   (b) The subject-matter insured and the risk insured against:
+    *   (b) the subject-matter insured and the risk insured against:

-    *   (c) The voyage or period of time, or both, as the case may be, covered by the insurance:
+    *   (c) the voyage or period of time, or both, as the case may be, covered by the insurance:

-    *   (d) The sum or sums insured:
+    *   (d) the sum or sums insured:

-    *   (e) The name or names of the insurers.
+    *   (e) the name or names of the insurers.

     Compare: 1907 No 24 s 23